 A rugby wing needs good handling, running and defensive skills together with being speedy and elusive.
 Know what to expect and how you play this position.

-2 of the 15 players on the field at any one time are wingers.
+2 of the 15 players in a team are wingers.

 8 forwards are in the scrum.